IEEE-SMCS/ieee-smcs-sar-competition-phase-1/README.md

 - `proposed_solution.py` the file where your control algorithm is defined.
 This is the file that will be picked up by Webots during simulations.
 - Any additional files, custom python modules or static assets that `proposed_solution.py` depends on.
 Remember: no compiled objects or extraneous files!

 When you are ready to submit, email a link or invitation to your submission repository to `a "DOT" arogbonlo "AT" ieee "DOT" org`.
-Your subject line **MUST** be `IEEE SMCS SAR Hackathon Submission`.
+Your subject line **MUST** be `IEEE SMCS SAR Competition Submission`.
 You may continue to update the repository until Phase 1 ends.
 Copies of the repositories will be automatically gathered at the end of Phase 1 - updates to the repository done after the Phase 1 end date will not be considered.

 # Constraints